 Sleep Medicine Fellows work closely with our attending physicians in a collegial and tutorial academic environment.
 The didactic schedule we have developed helps our fellows to improve their knowledge base and also helps to improve their clinical decision-making abilities to function as competent, independent Sleep Medicine providers.
 Our fellows well-being are a primary focus of our program.

-Educational experience includes participation in weekly grand rounds in Sleep Medicine and the Neurology Department; monthly Sleep Medicine journal club meetings; monthly Sleep Medicine practice parameters and guidelines club; monthly research club monthly LSU S.L.E.E.P. medicine interest group meetings; Sleep Medicine seminars, American Academy of Sleep Medicine annual meeting.
+EDUCATIONAL EXPERIENCE includes participation in weekly grand rounds in Sleep Medicine and the Neurology Department; monthly Sleep Medicine journal club meetings; monthly Sleep Medicine practice parameters and guidelines club; monthly research club monthly LSUHS S.L.E.E.P. medicine interest group meetings; Sleep Medicine seminars, American Academy of Sleep Medicine annual meeting.

 Interested candidates must show completion of an ACGME accredited residency program in one of the following: internal medicine, neurology, pediatrics, family medicine, otolaryngology, psychiatry, or anesthesiology.
 We are sorry, but we are unable to accommodate H1b visa status applicants at this time.